Optimisation classes

 Returns:

-List of float representing the gradient vector.
+List of floats representing the gradient vector.

 Return type: